Can Pets Get Altitude Sickness?

 - Dehydration can happen quickly at high altitudes, so make sure your dog gets plenty of water.
 A good rule of thumb is: Every time you stop for a drink, your pet should drink water, too.
 Be sure to take more water than you think you’ll both need.

-- Pack enough of your dog’s food to last for more meals and snacks than the time you intend to spend on the trail.
-It’s always best to be over-prepared and not need it, than to need it and not have it.
+- Pack more of your dog’s food than you think you’ll need for the time you’ll be on the trail.
+It’s better to be over-prepared and not need the extra food than to need it and not have it.

 - Always closely monitor your pet’s activity levels when above 8,000 feet and watch for any signs of altitude sickness.

-- Dogs with a heart condition or heart murmur should NOT be taken on hikes in the mountains.
+- Dogs with heart conditions or heart murmurs should NOT go on hikes in the mountains.

 - You should NEVER attempt a high altitude hike with any dog that has not been properly acclimated to elevations above 8,000 feet and higher.
 Many mountain trails will take you well above timberline to 11,000 – 12,000 feet, and hiking a fourteener means going up to and over 14,000 feet.
 Only healthy dogs that are well-trained and acclimated for these altitudes and long distances should be taken on these hikes.